Conobi/politiscales/questions.md

 61. The influence of religion should decrease.
 62. A language is defined by its users, not by scholars.
 63. Euthanasia should be authorized.
-64. Homosexuals should not be treated equally to heterosexuals treatment regarding marriage, parentage, adoption or procreation.
+64. Homosexuals should not be treated equally to heterosexuals in regards to marriage, parentage, adoption or procreation.
-65. In some specific conditions, the death penalty is justified.
+65. In some specific conditions the death penalty is justified.
 66. Technical progress should not change society too quickly.
 67. School should mostly teach our values, traditions, and fundamental knowledge.
 68. Abortion should be limited to specific cases.